-To do just that, throughout this article, we’ll take you through all the known active does for MTG Arena.
-Before we do that, however, you’ve got to know how to redeem codes first!
+To help you get the most out of the game, we’ll take you through all the known active MTG Arena codes.
+Before we do that, however, you’ve got to know how to redeem MTG Arena codes first!
 So, without any further ado, here’s how you do exactly that!

 Read More: MTG Arena Ranks Explained